chetan2237/Mini_Project/1_Requirements/Readme.md

 ## Research
 ### Minesweepers Software System Features and Benefits
-In 2000, Richard Kaye suggested that Minesweeper was a computationally dicult game.
+In 2000, Richard Kaye suggested that Minesweeper was a computationally difficult game.
-In particular, Kaye analyzes a specic problem that players face called Minesweeper Consistency or simply Consistency in his paper \Minesweeper is NP-complete".
+In particular, Kaye analyzes a specific problem that players face called Minesweeper Consistency or simply Consistency in his paper \Minesweeper is NP-complete".
 Consistency is a decision problem which asks whether a Minesweeper configuration is consistent.